NickGrunert/master-thesis/modules/02_algorithm.typ

       ],
     ) <fig:algorithm:edges:pipeline>

-    @fig:algorithm:edges:pipeline demonstrates the full pipeline that was utilized for the edge detection step.
+    @fig:algorithm:edges:pipeline demonstrates the full pipeline that was utilised for the edge detection step.
-    The derivatives for each step are assigned a color, ranging from blue to red, with blue signifying negative values and red denoting positive ones.
+    The derivatives for each step are assigned a colour, ranging from blue to red, with blue signifying negative values and red denoting positive ones.
-    Given that these are divided into the x and y directions, this coloration method is adequate.
+    Given that these are divided into the x and y directions, this colouration method is adequate.

-    It should be noted that the parameters were not optimized for this specific image, but are exclusively utilized for illustrative purposes here.
+    It should be noted that the parameters were not optimised for this specific image, but are exclusively utilised for illustrative purposes here.
     For instance, given the absence of substantial outliers in the image, which would typically serve to diminish contrast, it is plausible that the clipping value was set at an excessively high value.
     This hypothesis is substantiated by observation of the distribution charts.
-    The impact of blurring is discernible, as the surface coloration exhibits a more polished and smooth appearance subsequent to the application of this technique.
+    The impact of blurring is discernible, as the surface colouration exhibits a more polished and smooth appearance subsequent to the application of this technique.

     === Surface Growth <section:surface_growth>